johnlaine1/udacity-fend-neighborhood-map/README.md

 2. Be sure to have both npm and bower installed on your machine and then from the command line run `npm install && bower install` to install needed packages.
 3. Run `gulp serve:dist` and point your browser to localhost:8080
 4. Alternatively you can run just run `gulp` instead of `gulp serve:dist` and point your browser to /dist/index.html
+5. This site is also published on github.io and can be viewed [here](https://johnlaine1.github.io/udacity-fend-neighborhood-map/).

 ## Attribution